vict0rsch/oop/readme.md

 ### Why
 **Who owns the media we're reading?** Most of the time we don't know.
 Not that the information is secret, we just don't necessarily think about it.

 **Does it make any difference on the content?** Maybe.
 Sometimes.
 Often.
 Always.
 Depends, really.
 On the media, the owner, the piece of news, the time, location and country.
-Knowing who owns the media we're reading is a valuable information in itseflf.
-Not that it's a good or bad thing taht they're owned, we just ought to think critically about it and sometimes link this with the potential groups' other activities, in other industries
+Knowing who owns the media we're reading is a valuable information in itself.
+Not that it's a good or bad thing that they're owned, we just ought to think critically about it and sometimes link this with the potential groups' other activities, in other industries.

 ### What